meerkat-manor/PeterDocs/README.md

 PeterDocs is for [Protecting](Encryption.md), [Transferring](SendArchive.md) and [Reconciling](Reconcile.md) documents
 on a remote computer where the computers are isolated or on different networks.

+The PowerShell module is available on [PowerShell Gallery](https://www.powershellgallery.com/packages/PeterDocs)

 The process uses a Windows PowerShell module and script.
 Both the source and target computers that execute the code are required to have Windows PowerShell installed.